dev-sys-do/sealci/docs/arch/monitor.md

 ## Why

-The goal is to trigger the controller to launch a CI process according to the detected event from the remote repository.
+The goal is to trigger the controller to launch a CI process according to the detected event from remote repositories.

 ## How

 ### Set Up the Git Repository
-In the CLI, depending of the arguments, you can launch one or several monitors while giving the following parameters:
+In the CLI, depending on the arguments, you can launch one or several monitors while giving the following parameters:

 - `--config`: The path to the configuration file
 - `--event`: The type of event to listen to (`commit`, `pull_request`, or `*` for all possibilities)